-If the Sacha Tunks is unavailable, we will take brief details about the complaint and let you know when you can talk to a suitable team member as soon as possible.
+If Peter Saner is unavailable, we will take brief details about the complaint and let you know when you can talk to a suitable team member as soon as possible.
 We will keep comprehensive and confidential records of your complaint, which will be stored securely.
 Only those persons who need to know about your complaint are informed about it and can access it.

 Should the complaint need to be investigated, this may involve the person who treated you, members of the team or others.
 In some cased the investigation may take longer than 10 working days, in which case you will be informed about the reason for the delay, the progress of the investigation and the proposed date it will be completed.